junxit/us-congress-bills-115/bill.md

   - **(1)** review the adequacy of land allocations for geothermal, solar, and wind energy priority and variance areas for the purpose of encouraging new renewable energy development opportunities; and
   - **(2)** based on the review carried out under paragraph (1), add, modify, or eliminate priority, variance, and exclusion areas.
 - **(d)** *Compliance with the national environmental policy act* For purposes of this section, compliance with the National Environmental Policy Act of 1969 (42 U.S.C.
 4321 et seq.) shall be accomplished—
-  - **(1)** for geothermal energy, by supplementing the October 2008 final programmatic environmental impact statement for geothermal leasing in the western United States;
+  - **(1)** for geothermal energy, by supplementing the October 2008 final programmatic environmental impact statement for geothermal leasing in the western United States and incorporating any additional regional analyses that have been completed by Federal agencies since the programmatic environmental impact statement was finalized;
-  - **(2)** for solar energy, by supplementing the July 2012 final programmatic environmental impact statement for solar energy projects; and
+  - **(2)** for solar energy, by supplementing the July 2012 final programmatic environmental impact statement for solar energy projects and incorporating any additional regional analyses that have been completed by Federal agencies since the programmatic environmental impact statement was finalized; and
-  - **(3)** for wind energy, by supplementing the July 2005 final programmatic environmental impact statement for wind energy projects.
+  - **(3)** for wind energy, by supplementing the July 2005 final programmatic environmental impact statement for wind energy projects and incorporating any additional regional analyses that have been completed by Federal agencies since the programmatic environmental impact statement was finalized.
 - **(e)** *No effect on processing applications* A requirement to prepare a supplement to a programmatic environmental impact statement under this section shall not result in any delay in processing an application for a renewable energy project.
 - **(f)** *Coordination* In developing a supplement required by this section, the Secretary shall coordinate, on an ongoing basis, with appropriate State, tribal, and local governments, transmission infrastructure owners and operators, developers, and other appropriate entities to ensure that priority areas identified by the Secretary are—
   - **(1)** economically viable (including having access to transmission);